 By Jesse Robitaille

-A seminar exploring the history and production of Canadian banknotes will be led by Steven Bell, owner of the Kitchener-based Banknote Certification Service (BCS), at the National Postage Stamp and Coin Show this March.
+A seminar exploring the history and production of Canadian banknotes will be led by Steven Bell, owner of the Kitchener-based Banknote Certification Service (BCS), at the National Postage Stamp and Coin Show on March 23.

 With an emphasis on security printing and banknote anatomy, Bell’s presentation will be a boon to paper money collectors.